-Customer retention is a collection of activities and approaches used to encourage customers to continue doing business with your company as opposed to defecting to a competitor.
+Customer retention, or client retention, is a set of activities and strategies used to encourage customers to continue doing business with your company instead of defecting to a competitor.
 It’s a method of continually earning your customers’ loyalty.
 These activities start from the very first interaction prospective customers have with your organization and continue throughout the entire relationship.

 Why is customer retention important for your business?

-They don’t buy from you once, they continue to come back to buy repeatedly.
-They do this because you’ve already proven yourself to them by offering a quality product and value combined with excellent service.
+They don’t buy from you once.
+They continue to come back to buy repeatedly.
+And they do this because you’ve already proven yourself by offering a quality product and value combined with an excellent customer experience.
 As a result, they trust you to continue to do so.
-This is why customer retention increases each customer’s lifetime value to your business.
+That’s why customer retention increases customer lifetime value (CLV) for your business.

 The value of customer retention vs. customer acquisition